 Our modern culture has turned nurturing and feeding that monkey into big business.
 Our TV, media, Internet, video games, perennially advertising culture with its ever more rapidly changing sound-bytes has come to perfectly reflect our monkey minds.

-Once a year, during the first full moon of spring, considered to be the time of his birth, there is a practice conducted here in Los Angeles designed to honor Hanuman where we can experience that transformation in ourselves.
+Once a year, during the first full moon of spring, considered to be the time of Hanuman’s birth, there is a practice conducted in Los Angeles designed to honor Hanuman where we can experience that transformation in ourselves.

 A palpable aura of peace pervades the Vedanta Temple tucked into the foot of the Hollywood Hills.
 Since it was built in the 1930s, this little white Indian temple has been cherished as a place to meditate on the divine and silently repeat mantras; a place where many a monkey mind has been quieted.

 On one day in the spring, the Ramakrishna order of monastics who established this island of serenity allows an all-day practice of sacred sound to fill their pristine place of silence.